slimui/authentication-service/README.md

 }
 ```

-### api/login
+### api/verify

-Login with an email and password -- requires a product to be linked
+Verify authenticity with an email and password -- requires a product to be linked

 **Input**